Skip to main content

 While flight attendants sitting on their hands is a specific protocol for crew safety and readiness, passengers are not required to adopt this position.
 However, there are recommended positions for passengers to enhance their safety during takeoff and landing.
 Brace positions for passengers often require you to hug your knees or push your arms against the seat in front of you.
 Passengers should also keep their seat belts fastened and remain seated to ensure that they are secure during these bumpier phases of the flight.

 Before taking off, it is important to read the safety instructions for the specific aircraft you are on.
-It is also a good idea to pay attention to the safety video or safety demonstration given by the flight attendants before takeoff.
-Taking these steps allows you to be more prepared in case of an emergency.
+It is also a good idea to pay attention to the safety video or demonstration the flight attendants give before takeoff.
+Taking these steps allows you to be more prepared in an emergency.

 Flight attendants are always looking out for your safety